JC-LL/crokus/README.md

 ![AST](/doc/cfg_convolve_clean.png)

 If you want to implement a transformation, have a look at the Visitor class, for instance used in the PrettyPrinter class.

+How to install :
+- rely on RubyGems (worldwide repository of Ruby libraries) : "gem install crokus"

+How to use :
+- on the command line, type "crokus -h".
+A simple help is provided.
+Not many options !
+- crokus --ast test.c will generate the complete AST for this C file.
+- crokus --cfg test.c will generate a CFG for each function enclosed in the C file.
+- more to come !
+Stay tuned !